MCP-Foundation/Local-Buzz/README.md

-# Small-Stories
+# LocalBuzz

 #### A project to put the needs of small businesses first

-- Small Stories is a small business forum for small business owners and employees to share advice and stories to empower eachother.
+- LocalBuzz is a small business forum for small business owners and employees to share advice and stories to empower eachother.

 ## Team